IngoKl/textdirectory/README.rst

 * Writing better documentation
 * Adding better error handling (raw exception are, well ...)
 * Adding logging
-* Better handling of non-unicode files (e.g. by detecting and reporting the encoding)
+* Better handling of non-unicode files (e.g., by detecting and reporting the encoding)
 * Contemplating whether it makes sense to stage filters similarly to transformations
 * Allowing users to pass keyword arguments to transformers
 * Implementing autodoc (via Sphinx)